Guide to Cher & Properties for Sale in Department 18

 • Wooden houses – Eco-friendly options in rural areas combine natural materials with a warm aesthetic.

-• Châteaux, manors & prestige properties – Grand estates and period residences, often on large grounds.
+• Châteaux, manors & prestige properties – Grand estates and period residences, often on extensive grounds.

 House Prices in the Main Towns in Cher